+86 1510-529-7925 [email protected]

 • Solid heavy camera

-• Completely manual, no autofocus or even a light meter on the camera.
+• Completely manual, with no autofocus or even a light meter on the camera.

 • Nice, bright viewfinder